On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Introduction

+\begin{remark} Recall that the hypersurfaces in $\mathbb{S}^{2}\times$ $\mathbb{S}^{2}$ with at most two distinct constant principal curvatures are exactly the hypersurfaces with constant principal curvatures and $C=1$ (\cite{Ur}).
+However, in $\mathbb{H}^{2} \times \mathbb{H}^{2}$, such equivalence is no longer true.
+In fact, Theorem \ref{thm:1.4} shows that, there is one more hypersurface of $\mathbb{H}^{2} \times \mathbb{H}^{2}$ with two distinct constant principal curvatures, which has $C=0$. \end{remark}

-The classification of hypersurfaces with three distinct constant principal curvatures in $\mathbb{S}^{2} \times$ $\mathbb{S}^{2}$ is hard and still open.
-By studying of the critical points of the product angle function $C$ in such hypersurfaces, partial results are obtained under compactness and other curvature conditions in \cite{Ur}.
-In $\mathbb{H}^{2} \times$ $\mathbb{H}^{2}$, according to the number of projections of V in eigenspaces we give the following two results:
+The classification problem of hypersurfaces with three distinct constant principal curvatures in $\mathbb{S}^{2} \times \mathbb{S}^{2}$ is hard and still open.
+By studying the critical points of the product angle function $C$, Urbano obtained a partial classification result of hypersurfaces with three distinct constant principal curvatures, under compactness and other curvature conditions.
+In $\mathbb{H}^{2} \times \mathbb{H}^{2}$, all the known examples with constant principal curvatures are noncompact, which does not allow us to characterize these hypersurfaces by analyzing the critical points of the function $C$.
+From the following Lemma \ref{lemma:3.3}, hypersurfaces of $\mathbb{H}^{2}\times \mathbb{H}^{2}$ with $C^2=1$ have at most two distinct principal curvatures.
+Since we focus on local geometry here, when studying a hypersurface $M$ with three distinct constant principal curvatures, we always assume that the product angle function $C\neq\pm1$ on $M$, which ensures that the vector field $V$ is nonzero on $M$.
+Thus, according to the projection of the vector field $V$ in different eigenspaces, we give the following two results: